Stag hunt

+The stag hunt problem originated with philosopher Jean-Jacques Rousseau in his Discourse on Inequality, although the most common mathematized formulation differs from the original presentation.

-Formal definition
+Formal discussion

-Formally, a stag hunt is a game with two pure strategy Nash equilibria—one that is risk dominant and another that is payoff dominant.
+Formally, a stag hunt is a game with two pure strategy Nash equilibria, that is, stable attractors where an individual player cannot improve their position with a different strategy if the other players' strategy remains constant—one that is risk dominant (hunting hares individually) and another that is payoff dominant (hunting a stag together).
+(Note: When both hunters choose the stag, one could not gain by changing to the hare, while the other still choosing the stag.
+The same scenario also happens when both choose the hare, thus reaching Nash equilibrium in both cases.)
 The payoff matrix in Figure 1 illustrates a generic stag hunt, where $a>b\ge d>c$.

+The stag hunt differs from the prisoner's dilemma in that in the stag hunt there are two pure-strategy Nash equilibria: one where both players cooperate, and one where both players defect.
+In the prisoner's dilemma, despite the fact that both players cooperating is Pareto efficient, the only pure Nash equilibrium is when both players choose to defect.

-In addition to the pure strategy Nash equilibria there is one mixed strategy Nash equilibrium.
+In addition to the pure strategy Nash equilibria, the stag hunt has one mixed strategy Nash equilibrium, that is, one in which the players choose either option with some probability.
 This equilibrium depends on the payoffs, but the risk dominance condition places a bound on the mixed strategy Nash equilibrium.
 No payoffs (that satisfy the above conditions including risk dominance) can generate a mixed strategy equilibrium where Stag is played with a probability higher than one half.
-The best response correspondences are pictured here.